List of Hogan's Heroes episodes

 Hogan's Heroes is an American television sitcom co-created by Bernard Fein and Albert S. Ruddy.
 The show is set during World War II, and concerns a group of Allied prisoners of war who use a German POW camp as a base of operations for sabotage and espionage purposes directed against Nazi Germany.
 It ran for six seasons, with 168 half-hour episodes being produced in total.
 The show premiered on CBS on September 17, 1965, and ran until April 4, 1971.
-The pilot episode was filmed in black-and-white, but the entire ensuing series was filmed in color.
+The series was filmed in color except for the pilot episode, which was filmed in black-and-white.

 Background

-From the beginning the show’s producers decided that Stalag 13 would always have a snowy winter.
+From the beginning the show's producers decided that Stalag 13 would always have a snowy winter.
 Beyond recreating an extreme or adverse setting, this was to prevent problems with continuity and to allow the episodes to be shown in any order.

-Like most sitcoms of its time, Hogan’s Heroes was not serialized, so the episodes generally have no relation to each other, except for two composed of two parts: "A Tiger Hunt in Paris" (1966) and "Lady Chitterly's Lover" (1970).
+Like most sitcoms of its time, Hogan's Heroes was not serialized, so the episodes generally have no relation to each other, except for two composed of two parts: "A Tiger Hunt in Paris" (1966) and "Lady Chitterly's Lover" (1970).